Lack of Awareness, Corruption Responsible for Poor Execution of Constituency Projects, Says Budget Expert

 He posited that the improper budget for specific projects occasioned by ceiling from the ministry or parastatals is not helping matter, adding that some constituency projects had been abandoned without hope because the amount released was not enough to complete them.

-The expert added that experience has shown that when must of the constituency projects were monitor and tracked, over 60 percent were poorly executed and not even beneficial to the host communities of these projects.
+The expert added that experience has shown that when must of the co

-He, therefore, tasked journalists and all Nigerians to be actively involved in budget processes, monitoring and tracking either of the constituency projects or other states and federal government’s projects to enhance the anticipated development across the country.

-Earlier, the Project Coordinator and Chief Executive Officer, Stallion Times, Isiyaku Ahmed, while speaking during the opening ceremony of the two-day media training on budget monitoring and tracking, stated that the workshop was organised by the NGO to expose journalists to salient issues on around budgetary allocation and constituency projects.